【Nigiri sushi: Akami】

-Bonito that are heading up north along the Japanese islands called noborigatsuo, which has a moderate amount of fat and light taste.
-Bonito that are going down south are modorigatsuo, very fatty and best eaten with green long onions and ginger.
+Bonito that are heading up north along the Japanese islands called Noborigatsuo (上り鰹) or Hatsugatsuo (初鰹), which has a moderate amount of fat and light taste.
+Bonito that are going down south are Modorigatsuo (戻り鰹) or Kudarigatuso (下り鰹), very fatty and best eaten with green long onions and ginger.
 It loses freshness easily, so it was not used for sushi until after the Showa Period began.

-Trivia 2 : Grained ginger served together with bonito fish is common to get rid of the smell of bonito fish.
-However the bonito fish in a great condition matches with various flavor such as karashi mustard and wasabi.
-Recently there are more places serve bonito fish with karashi mustard.
+Grained ginger served together with bonito fish is common to get rid of the smell of bonito fish.
+However the bonito fish in great condition matches with various flavors such as karashi mustard and wasabi.
+Recently there are more places that serve bonito fish with karashi mustard.